 cv

 Over time, I have come to realize something seemingly quite simple: that my work reflects me.
-People have often described me as a Renaissance woman, referring to my wide range of abilities and interests, especially in the arts and sciences.
-Committed to lifelong learning, I first and foremost am an artist, but I also became a mother, a competition aerobatic pilot, an EMT, a registered nurse, and am currently studying to be a nurse coach.
-My art always eventually integrates each new interest into the body of the work, and this sometimes takes the form of stylistic shifts, or new imagery, or multiple series.
+People have often described me as a Renaissance woman, referring to my wide range of interests, especially in the arts and sciences.
+Committed to lifelong learning, I first and foremost am an artist, but I also became a mother, a competition aerobatic pilot, an EMT, and a registered nurse.
+Eventually, I always integrate each new interest into my body of the work, and this sometimes takes the form of stylistic shifts, or new imagery, or multiple series.

 Much of my work reflects a personal translation of the physiological experience of aerobatic flying.
 As an artist, what draws me to aerobatics is the hyper-stimulation of both the visual and somatic senses.
 This extreme type of flying requires intense focus and sensatory interpretation: it’s a combination of relying on the visual inputs, like the location of the airplane in reference to the horizon; and body inputs, like G-forces and the often-confusing messages the vestibular system (the inner ear) sends to the brain.
 The forces of gravity (G-forces) are thrilling, but gravity-induced sensations such as seeing stars and graying/blacking out during flight are not uncommon and can be dangerous.
 Visually, aerobatics provides stunning new perspectives, and my goal for this body of work is to communicate this multi-sensory, multi-dimensional experience.
 These works are comprised of oil paintings, prints, and works on paper.